-Students are required to submit the following by the February 1, 2013 deadline:
+Students are required to submit the following by the February 1, 2014 deadline:

-- General College application submitted to the college of first choice (separate from the nursing program application) with application fee of \$20.00 for first-time applicants to any of the twelve Connecticut Community Colleges. - Connecticut Community College Nursing Program (CT-CCNP) common application (the application is only available online). - · Proof of high school completion. - If the student is using their high school chemistry to satisfy the admission requirement, official high school transcripts are required. - Official SAT I and/or ACT score reports, if applicable (see page 6 for clarification). - Official College/University transcripts from ALL colleges ever attended (including all CT Community Colleges), regardless of the age of the transcripts and applicability to the nursing program. - Official TEAS V results, if not taken at a CT Community College. - · Proof of immunizations- consult with your college of first choice for current immunization requirements. - All transcripts must be final transcripts.
+- General College application submitted to the college of first choice (separate from the nursing program application) with application fee of \$20.00 for first-time applicants to any of the twelve Connecticut Community Colleges. - · Online CT-CCNP application - Official high school transcripts\ or high school diploma indicating date of graduation, General Education Development (GED) diploma, or State High School Equivalency diploma.
+If the applicant is using high school chemistry to satisfy the admission requirement, official high school transcripts are required. - Official SAT I and/or ACT score reports, if applicable (see below for clarification). - Official College/University transcripts from ALL colleges ever attended (including all CT Community Colleges), regardless of the age of the transcripts and applicability to the nursing program.\ - Official TEAS V results, if not taken at a CT Community College. - Official AP, CLEP, DANTES and other military transcripts must be submitted if the applicant is using one of these tests to meet a specific admissions requirement.
+See page 10 for additional information. - · Proof of immunizations- consult with your college of first choice for current immunization requirements. - \ All transcripts must be final transcripts.
 Students taking courses in the fall semester prior to applying must submit transcripts that include their fall grades.
-Transcripts must be submitted regardless of the age of the transcripts and applicability to the nursing program.
+All transcripts (including those with course withdrawals, course failures, and remedial/developmental courses) must be submitted regardless of the age of the transcripts and applicability to the nursing program.
 This includes any college credits earned while in high school.

 Students who have attended or are currently attending one of the twelve Connecticut Community Colleges must submit community college transcripts from all previously attended Connecticut Community Colleges to the College of First Choice.
+No deadline extensions will be given to applicants who fail to submit required transcripts from the CT community colleges by the application deadline.